Skip to content

 Due to the short, non-extendable, timeframe of one (1) month the EPO will set for correcting any deficiency in the translation (or any other deficiency in a request for unitary effect), filing a machine translation will present a risk since translations take time to prepare.
 It is anticipated some will consider this to be an acceptable level of risk though.

-The requirement for a translation to be provided at all is one aspect that will be reviewed towards the end of the transitional phase, which is due to last at least six years.
+The requirement for a translation to be provided at all is one aspect that will be reviewed towards the end of the transitional phase, which will last at least six years.
 At that stage, there will be a review of whether translations still need to be provided with a request for unitary effect.

 Will traditional validations still be available in addition to a UP or instead of a UP?

-Yes; since a UP will be limited to the EU countries that have ratified the UPC Agreement, there will be many other EPC countries where a UP is not available.
-In those countries, patent protection will continue to be available using the same validation mechanism as is used currently.
+Yes; since a UP is limited to the EU countries that have ratified the UPC Agreement, there will be many other EPC countries where a UP is not available.
+In those countries, patent protection continues to be available using the same validation mechanism as was used before the UP was available.

-If a UP is not wanted, it will also still be possible to validate a European patent in one or more of the countries covered by the UP system.
+If a UP is not wanted, it is still possible to validate a European patent in one or more of the countries covered by the UP system.
 However, it will not be possible to have a UP and a parallel validation in countries covered by the UP system.

 What is the cost of a UP?